lambda-dom/class_revisions/class_revisions/components/blackguard/docs/readme.md

 ## A. 2.
 Abilities.

 As for Aura of Despair, it is replaced by 3 auras, similarly to how Aura of Protection works for paladins, but entirely offensive and working on enemies.
 The rest of the debuffs is moved to specific Blackguard spells.
-Both Absorb Health and Poison Weapon, receive appropriate versions.
+Both Absorb Health and Poison Weapon, receive appropriate versions and Protection from Evil becomes Protection from Good.

 note(s):
 * for parity, add detect non-evil at will?
-* add smite non-evil?
-Or just leave absorb health as the smite evil counterpart?

 ## A. 3.
 Spellcasting.